gitter-lab/metl-sim/README.md

 It may look similar to: `/Users/<username>/rosetta_bin_linux_2021.16.61629_bundle/main`.
 The minimal distribution will be created in the `rosetta_minimal` directory.

-To package the Rosetta distribution for SQUID:
+To package the Rosetta distribution for SQUID or OSDF:

 ```commandline
 python code/rosetta_minimal.py --prep_for_squid --out_dir=rosetta_minimal --squid_dir=output/squid_rosetta --encryption_password=password